 Maryland sits directly under the Mason-Dixon line (the line that divides the North from the South) on the South side, but they do not consider themselves as southerners.
 Marylanders are actually quite similar to their neighboring states in the Northeast.
 They are die-hard crab and sea food fans, especially with old bay seasoning.
 And even bigger sports fans.
 They also have a strange obsessive love for their state flag.

 You can recognize someone from Massachusetts almost immediately from their accent.
 “Car” becomes “cah”, and “smart” becomes “smaht”…making a Smart Car into a “Smaht Cah.”
 The most famous city in Massachusetts is Boston, home of the Red Sox and clam chowdah.
+In addition, Harvard, one of the most famous universities in the world is located there.
 This small state has a really big presence in the world, giving us the celebrity bromance that is Mark Wahlberg and Ben Affleck.